 Ingredients

-- 2 eggs: Use 2 large, room temperature eggs.
+- Use 2 large, room temperature eggs.

 See recipe card below for a full list of ingredients and measurements.